yehiaafaroukk/create-react-app-typescript-todo-example-2020/README.md

 ![cypress_open](images/cypress_open.gif)

-### `Build as a docker image and Push to docker Hub`
+### `Build as a docker image and run`
 ```
+docker build - < Dockerfile -t myimage
+docker run -p 8080:80 myimage

+---> you can give a different name and different host port instead of 8080
+but this is a manual step but actually in the flow i used github action for build and push then all i have to do to pull it from docker hub and run it locally as in the next section :

 ### `pulling latest Docker image pushed in my Docker Hub repo and running it separately.. the image name is : my-webapp2 ... tag :latest `

-docker pull yehiaafaroukk/my-webapp2
+### docker pull yehiaafaroukk/my-webapp2

 container exposed port is 80

 And any local host port --> I picked 8080

-docker run -d -p 8080:80 yehiaafaroukk/my-webapp2
+### docker run -d -p 8080:80 yehiaafaroukk/my-webapp2